DeanFeldman/DocuSync/README.md

 5. Add similarity suggestions that always require user confirmation.
 6. Add cloud-storage import/export.
 7. Add reviewer approval and immutable audit events.
+8. Add a backlog of Document Sets to come back to